HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

             See the [Configure DAM - Kaltura integration](../../configuration/dam_extensibility/kaltura_configuration.md) topic for details.

-2. (Optional) After selecting the rich media assets for upload, a warning prompt requiring confirmation is displayed if number of assets exceeds the **maxBulkUploadWithoutWarning** parameter configured in Helm.
+2. (Optional) Upon selecting the rich media assets, a warning prompt will appear if the number of assets you selected exceeds the limit set using the `maxBulkUploadWithoutWarning` parameter configured in Helm.
+Click **Upload** to continue.

     ![Warning to confirm number of files uploaded in bulk](../../../../images/Bulk_Upload_Warning_Digital_Asset_Management.png)

-3. Then you are prompted to either add the selected assets to an existing collection or create a collection.
+    Afterwards, you are prompted to either upload the assets to an existing collection or create a collection.

-4. Click **Create Collection** to add selected rich media assets to a new collection.
-Enter the **Collection Name** and **Collection Description** as applicable.
+3. Upload the assets to an existing collection or create a collection.

     ![Create or assign rich media assets to a Collection](../../../../images/Upload_Media_HCL_Digital_Asset_Management.png)

+    To upload the assets to an existing collection:

+    1. Click the **Collection** dropdown and select an existing collection.

-5. Click **Upload**.
+    2. Click **Upload**.

+    To upload the assets to a new collection:

+    1. Click **Create Collection** to add selected rich media assets to a new collection.

+    2. Enter the **Collection Name** and **Collection Description**.

+    3. Click **Create and Upload**.

-6. The HCL DAM user interface shows an upload progress bar.
-When completed, it shows a success message.
-Click **View Details** to see information about the media asset uploaded, including file size and media type.
+4. The HCL DAM user interface shows an upload progress bar on the lower right corner of the page.
+Once the upload is completed, click the **View upload details** arrow to see more information about the media assets uploaded, including the file size and media type.

     ![Upload completed with details viewed](../../../../images/dam_interface_upload_success_view_details.png)